jlwalker-dev/MyBiz/README.md

 * Data auditing

 ## Notes
-* While the system will likely work on versions of some SQL Engines as old as SQL Server 2000, official support starts at SQL Server 2012, MySQL Version 8, VFP 9, and eventually PostGre SQL 14
+* While the system will likely work on versions of some SQL Engines as old as SQL Server 2000, official support starts at SQL Server 2012, MySQL Version 8, VFP 9, and eventually PostGreSQL 14
 * There is no expectation to directly support SQL Express or earlier versions of the above listed engines, though many should work without code changes
 * As of January 2023, PostGreSQL support is in the planning stages
 * Testing of SQL engines is done with separate Windows servers with some MySQL testing on an Ubuntu Linux server